rockandska/fzf-obc/docs/how_it_works.md

 Fzf-obc create a wrapper over existing completion function when it is load and create new ones when new completion functions are loaded dynamically.
-Basically, fzf-obc don't touch anything (except two core function from bashc-ompletion) until there is specific function for it.
+Basically, fzf-obc don't touch anything (except two core function from bash-completion) until there is specific function for it.

 The only core bash-completion functions override are `_filedir` / `_filedir_xspec` for those reasons :